Repeat customers are the backbone of many businesses.

 Repeat Customer Definition

 What makes a buyer become a loyal repeat customer is an incredibly wide topic.
-However, the basics of it are, depending on the business model, excellent customer service teams and overall experience, great prices, and customer loyalty programs.
+Studying customer repeat purchase behavior shows that, depending on the business model, excellent customer service teams and overall experience, great prices, and customer loyalty programs are the key drivers.

 Of course, more repeat customer spending is better for retail and ecommerce businesses.
 Shopify recommends that profitable, well-established ecommerce companies focus on retention over acquisition.

-However, focusing on acquiring more repeat customers results in relevance in all industries and business models; therefore, even if you are not in ecommerce, there’s a lot you can learn.
+However, focusing on acquiring more repeat customers results in relevance in all industries and business models; therefore, even if you are not in ecommerce, there’s a lot you can learn by studying repeat buyer trends.

 Existing Customers vs. Loyal Customers